 The Chase Sapphire Preferred® Card has consistently been at the top of our list of favorite travel rewards cards due to its earnings and redemption options for valuable Ultimate Rewards points and its complementary travel and shopping benefits.
 There’s no wonder it’s often selected as a person’s first travel rewards card.

-Today we’re going to expand on our normal list of benefits’ narrative and talk about a seldom-explained option for maximizing and sharing the benefits that come complimentary on your Chase Sapphire Preferred card.
+Today we’re going to expand on our normal narrative and talk about a seldom-explained option for maximizing and sharing the benefits that come with your Chase Sapphire Preferred card.

 If you’re looking for a way to add other users to your card and want to know more about how it works, you’ll find those answers here.